dymmond/esmerald/docs/en/docs/application/settings.md

 {!> ../../../docs_src/application/settings/settings_config/example2.py !}
 ```

-Is this simple, literally, Esmerald simplifies the way you can manipulate settings on each level
+Is this simple, literally, Ravyn simplifies the way you can manipulate settings on each level
 and keeping the intregrity at the same time.

 Check out the [order of priority](#order-of-priority) to understand a bit more.

 ## Order of priority

-There is an order or priority in which Esmerald reads your settings.
+There is an order or priority in which Ravyn reads your settings.

-If a `settings_module` is passed into an Esmerald instance, that same object takes priority above
+If a `settings_module` is passed into an Ravyn instance, that same object takes priority above
 anything else.
 Let us imagine the following:

-* An Esmerald application with normal settings.
+* An Ravyn application with normal settings.
-* A ChildEsmerald with a specific set of configurations unique to it.
+* A ChildRavyn with a specific set of configurations unique to it.

 ```python hl_lines="11"
 {!> ../../../docs_src/application/settings/settings_config/example1.py !}